Fabricio Domínguez

-Fabricio Domínguez Huertas (born 24 June 1998) is a Uruguayan professional footballer who plays as an attacking midfielder for Defensa y Justicia, on loan from Racing Club.
+Fabricio Domínguez Huertas (born 24 June 1998) is a Uruguayan professional footballer who plays as an attacking midfielder for the Paraguyan club Cerro Porteño.

 Career

 Born in Montevideo, Domínguez moved to Argentina with Racing Club in 2017; amid Independiente interest.
 He made the substitutes' bench in September 2018 for a Primera División win over Unión Santa Fe.
 In August 2019, Domínguez was loaned to Primera B Nacional with Tigre.
 His senior debut arrived on 18 August in a home defeat to Quilmes, which preceded eleven further appearances; including two in the Copa Libertadores against Palmeiras and Bolívar.
 His loan was cut short due to the COVID-19 pandemic.
 In the succeeding November, Domínguez made his competitive Racing debut versus Atlético Tucumán.

 On 7 July 2022, Domínguez was loaned out from Racing Club, to fellow league club Defensa y Justicia until the end of 2023 with a purchase option.